do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-10-07-how-do-google-algorithms-work.md

 last_modified_at: 2020-03-01T21:00:00Z

 tags: [Google, Google аlgorithms, Search ranking, SEO]
-title: "How do Google Algorithms rank pages?"
+title: "What Ranking Factors matter more to Google in 2020?"
 description: "SEO magic no longer works.
 Google Algorithms can analyze contexts and draw the right conclusions.
 So what's now better for rankings &#10112;&#10113;&#10114;: links or other factors?"
 keywords: "google algorithms, how google ranks pages"
 modal: "needed"
 schema: FAQPage

-h1: "How does Google rank webpages?"
+h1: "Google Search in principle: what ranking factors matter in 2020?"
 snippet_header: "How do Google Algorithms rank pages?"

 snippet: "Unlike the situation in SEO ten years ago, now purchased magic does not work.
 Buying links won't bring the page to the Top and could even hurt your rankings.
 Ranking algorithms are more likely to choose high-grade resources, and Google patents confirm this trend."